One of Australia's brightest prospects in the pool, Minna Atherton is emerging as one of the strongest female backstroke swimmers in the world.

 Minna was a part of the Australian Junior Swim team from 2014 and burst onto the scene at the 2015 World Junior Championships where she won dual gold in the 100m and 200m backstroke.

-At the age of 16 Minna made her first senior team at the 2016 World Short Course in Windsor.
-In her final year of schooling in 2017, Minna withdrew from international competitions to focus on her study.
+At the age of 16, Minna made her first senior team at the 2016 World Short Course in Windsor.
+In her final year of school in 2017, Minna withdrew from international competitions to focus on her study.
 Consequently, Minna was accepted to study Biomedical Science at Bond University as a recipient of the Georgina Hope Rinehart Swimming Excellence Scholarship.

 In 2018, at the world championships, Minna won her first three senior international medals claiming bronze in the 100m backstroke, 4x100m freestyle relay and the 4x200m freestyle relay.